 The VA Advanced Fellowship Program in Mental Illness Research and Treatment at the VISN 5 MIRECC has two 2-year fellowship positions: one position for an MD Fellow from psychiatry, neurology, radiology, internal medicine, or other areas of medicine and one position for an Allied Health Fellow from clinical psychology, counseling psychology, social work, nursing, or pharmacy.

 Our program trains fellows to become successful researchers whose work increases access to effective mental health services for all Veterans who need them.
-People living with mental health conditions face stigma, discrimination, poverty, homelessness, lack of access to health care, and health disparities – as well as the challenges of their health problems -- that present enormous barriers to recovery.
-Many do not have a voice in their care.
+People living with mental health conditions face stigma, discrimination, poverty, homelessness, lack of access to health care, and health disparities that are enormous barriers to recovery.
 We are clinician researchers who are committed to addressing this through innovative applied research and resource development.
-Our active research program addresses some of the most important mental health services research priorities within VA: evaluating peer-delivered mental health services to support their wide-scale implementation and dissemination; determining effective strategies for engaging Veterans in mental health services and ensuring that those services are personally meaningful; developing interventions that move beyond the medical model of treating symptoms with medication by promoting holistic and self-directed recovery and by addressing the intersections of gender, age, being a Veteran and other social identities with mental health and healthcare; expanding Whole Health knowledge and resources within VA so that this model is fully realized within mental health treatment programs; actively involving Veterans who may benefit from specialized mental health services; and working towards reducing suicide through better identification of and engagement with those at highest risk.
+Our research program addresses some of the most important mental health services research priorities within VA: evaluating peer-delivered mental health services to support their implementation and dissemination; determining effective strategies for engaging Veterans in mental health services and ensuring that those services are personally meaningful; developing interventions that promote holistic and self-directed recovery and by addressing the intersections of gender, age, Veteran identity and other social identities with mental health and healthcare; actively involving Veterans who may benefit from specialized mental health services; and working towards reducing suicide through better identification of and engagement with those at highest risk.

 Pie Chart Titled: Percentage of Time Spent with 65% Research, 25% Clinical and 10% Other

-Fellows develop independent programs of research that address these and other high priority areas to improve the lives of Veterans.
-Fellows also devote time to supervised delivery of mental health services, both to identify important clinical questions and to experience first-hand the challenges and successes related to translating scientific findings into their practice.
-Our didactic offerings, complemented by those of the national program, offer focused learning in biostatistical methods, health informatics, and grant writing alongside opportunities to develop and apply knowledge to support the equity and empowerment of people living with mental health conditions.
-Overall, fellows spend approximately 65% of their time in research-related research and clinical activities, 25% of their time in clinical service and training activities, and 10% of their time in didactic and administrative activities.
-We are committed to supporting diversity within our Fellowship and welcome applications from candidates representing different geographic areas, ages, gender identities, racial and ethnic backgrounds, sexual orientations, disabilities, disciplines, and life experiences.
+Fellows develop independent programs of research that address these and other high priority areas.
+We actively mentor and support fellows in writing and obtaining mentored early career investigator awards including VA Career Development and NIH K Awards (6 awards in the last 7 years) in areas of great importance to VA and Veteran mental health.
+Fellows devote time to supervised delivery of mental health services, both to identify important clinical questions and to experience the challenges and successes related to translating scientific findings into their practice.
+Didactic offerings offer focused learning in biostatistical methods, health informatics, and grant writing alongside opportunities to develop and apply knowledge to support the equity and empowerment of people living with mental health conditions.
+Fellows spend approximately 65% of their time in research-related research and clinical activities, 25% in clinical service and training activities, and 10% in didactic and administrative activities.
+We are committed to supporting diversity and seek applications from candidates representing different geographic areas, ages, gender identities, racial and ethnic backgrounds, sexual orientations, disabilities, disciplines, and life experiences.
+Established in 2003, we are part of the national VA Advanced Fellowship Program in Mental Illness Research and Treatment.
+Our Center is located at the Baltimore VA Medical Center and is affiliated with the University of Maryland School of Medicine, making it an outstanding collaborative and interdisciplinary setting.
+Detailed information can be found on the national MIRECC website at http://www.mirecc.va.gov/mirecc_fellowship.asp and at the VISN 5 website at http://www.mirecc.va.gov/visn5/research/fellowship.asp.

 Download Postdoctoral Residency Admissions, Support, and Initial Placement Data